aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-bmp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OFT to BMP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word BMP format.
+<h2>Why to Convert OFT to BMP</h2>

+Python developers often need to convert Outlook OFT files to BMP format for various reasons.
+BMP is a popular image format that is widely used for storing digital images.
+It is a lossless format, which means that the image quality is not compromised when the file is compressed.
+BMP files are also compatible with most operating systems, making them an ideal choice for sharing images.

+<h2>How Aspose.Total Helps for OFT to BMP Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from OFT to BMP.
+It includes APIs for dealing with different file formats, such as Email, Images and Microsoft Word.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two of the APIs included in the package.

+The conversion process is a two-step process.
+First, the Email is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word BMP format.
+This process is simple and efficient, and can be completed quickly and easily.

+Aspose.Total for Python via .NET is a great choice for developers who need to convert OFT to BMP.
+It is a comprehensive package of APIs that can help automate the conversion process, making it quick and easy.

 {{% /blocks/products/pf/feature-page-summary %}}